eman-m0hamed/laravel-week-2-3/README.md

     php artisan db:seed --class=PostSeeder
 ***Warning***

-**you can't use PostSeeder before using UserSeeder if categories table is Empty**
+**you can't use PostSeeder before using UserSeeder if users table is Empty**

 ## Running